11 Surefire Landscape Photography Tips

-My first love in photography when I first got my trusty old Minolta SLR as a teenager was landscapes.
+My first love in photography when I first got my trusty old Minolta SLR as a teenager was landscape photography.
 There’s something about getting out in nature with the challenge of capturing some of the amazing beauty that you see.
 Perhaps it fits with my personality type – but I loved the quietness and stillness of waiting for the perfect moment for the shot, scoping out an area for the best vantage point and then seeing the way that the light changed a scene over a few hours.

 While I don’t get as much time as I’d like for Landscape Photography these days – I thought I’d jot down a few of the lessons that I learned in my early years of doing it.
-I’d love to hear your own Landscape Photography tips in comments below.
+I’d love to hear your own tips in comments below.

 While there may be times that you want to get a little more creative and experiment with narrow depth of fields in your Landscape Photography – the normal approach is to ensure that as much of your scene is in focus as possible.
 The simplest way to do this is to choose a small Aperture setting (a large number) as the smaller your aperture the greater the depth of field in your shots.